shbhmexe/Project-2025/MDU_IITM_Learn/README.md

 ## Overview

-The MDU IIITM Learning Platform is designed to serve as a centralized hub for all educational resources needed by B.Tech students at MDU IIITM Janakpuri.
+The MDU IITM Learning Platform is designed to serve as a centralized hub for all educational resources needed by B.Tech students at MDU IITM Janakpuri.
 It provides easy access to study materials, lecture notes, previous year question papers, syllabus information, and much more.

 ## Features